Hard to Serve Incentive

 - Traditional Teachers are not eligible for the Hard-to-Serve Incentive.

-- Employees that meet all requirements and successfully serve in the month of May are eligible for payment in May.
-If employee is eligible for payment in May, remains actively enrolled in ProComp, and in a payable status, employee will also receive payment over the summer months (June - August).
+- Employees that meet all requirements and successfully serve in the month of May are eligible for May's payment in June.
+If employee is eligible for payment in June, remains active in a ProComp position, and in a payable status during June and July, employee will also receive payment over the summer months (July 22 and August 22).
 The employee does not need a current CDE license or approved authorization in June, or July to qualify for payout during the summer months.

 Are Traditional teachers eligible for the Hard to Serve Incentive?